be-great/Big_Data_Analytics_in_Healthcare/README.md

 - Article link: https://journalofbigdata.springeropen.com/articles/10.1186/s40537-025-01207-5

-## Connection to Current project
+## Connection To Current Project
 This project aims to create a localized, lightweight LLM for domain-specific applications, with a case study on Healthcare Management.
 Parquet is used to compress data and speed up loading during processing.
 Faiss builds a vector-based knowledge base, enabling efficient retrieval without memorizing all data, reducing memory usage and improving scalability.
 QLoRA fine-tunes the LLM on domain-specific tasks using low-rank adapters, reducing both computation and memory requirements.

-## The datasets that has been used is
+## The Datasets That Have Been Used
 1. https://www.kaggle.com/datasets/kanakbaghel/hospital-management-dataset
 2. https://huggingface.co/datasets/mile22/hospital_record_csv
 3. https://github.com/abachaa/MTS-Dialog